 Leaders exert a significant influence over the satisfaction and engagement of the employees that they lead (Harter, Schmidt & Hayes, 2002).
 A good manager can inspire and transform a workplace; while a bad manager can derail their own efforts and those of the organisation.
 Signs of derailment include failure to delegate, attitude of arrogance and insensitivity, bullying and inability to adapt to change (Kaiser & Hogan, 2007).
 These can lead to reduced individual and organisational performance and have a negative impact on individual health and well-being.
 See our blog on workplace bullying to understand one significant outcome that poor leadership can have on workers.

-Studies vary in their estimates, but Hogan & Kaiser (2005) has advised that managerial incompetence may be as high as 30-75 per cent in America.
-Friday 25th June’s edition of Human Capital Online cites research that shows that at least one in nine managers in Australia are underperforming and engaging in harmful behaviours.
+Studies vary in their estimates, but Hogan & Kaiser (2005) has advised that managerial incompetence may be as high as 30-75 % in America.
+Human Capital Online cites research that shows that at least one in nine managers in Australia are underperforming and engaging in harmful behaviours.

 Managers are arguably the most important members of an organisation.
 Managers act as the liaison point between the workers and the strategy makers.
 They lead and direct staff, implement strategies and policies devised by organisational heads and provide both upward and downward feedback and advice.
 They are relied upon by all levels of the organisation.

 So it is very important for your business that you employ the right managers.

 Interviews and traditional ability measures will provide guidance in your decision-making, but there is another tool that has been found to uniquely predict performance in managerial roles.

 RightPeople’s Multi-Tasks test paradigm has a long history in psychological research but has recently re-emerged as technological advances have made it possible to develop superior forms of Multi-tasks and efficiently administer this test in the average workplace.